0xEssential/cryptorchids-watering-can/README.md

 ![Heroku scheduler screenshot](./.github/heroku-scheduler.png)

 With that you're all set!
 If you chose to use the Discord bot functionality, you'll receive messages when the Watering Can performs the `water` method with a link to the transaction on Etherscan.

+## Halp!!

+If you're a bit lost reading through this then please stop and come get some help from the CryptOrchids team.
+We'd hate to see you kill your CryptOrchid, and using this project requires a bit of engineering know-how.
+We're more than happy to help you get your Watering Can set up - join is in our Discord: https://discord.gg/ADFS4JAdTa

 ## Disclaimer